Oleksandr Usyk vs. Daniel Dubois II: Reception

-The victory over Dubois made Usyk the second man to be a two-time undisputed heavyweight champion, after Muhammad Ali.
+The victory over Dubois made Usyk a two-time undisputed heavyweight champion, after Muhammad Ali.
 According to the BBC, it meant Usyk was now certainly "the standout heavyweight of his generation."
 According to Sky Sports, the win meant Usyk had now defeated each of his leading rivals in the heavyweight division, Tyson Fury, Anthony Joshua and now Daniel Dubois, twice.
 This feat, alongside his undefeated and two time undisputed status, made him "best heavyweight of this era".
 According to Yahoo Sports, the win "rubber-stamped his position as a generational great in the sport.

 Addressing the broader issue of where Usyk now ranked amongst the greatest heavyweights of all time, favourable comparisons between Usyk and Ali were made on statistical, record, skill and character grounds.
 Citing his identical height to Ali, 6 foot 3, plus his versatility, fortitude and bravery, according to Yahoo Sports, Usyk would "prove a handful for any of the best heavyweights who dominated their own decades .... the likes of Ali, Joe Louis, Rocky Marciano, Larry Holmes, George Foreman, Lennox Lewis, Sonny Liston and Joe Frazier now have a new name jostling for position in the all-time standings".
 Sports Illustrated wrote "Some even hold the opinion that he might even be better than [Ali].
 While it's unfair to make such a comparison considering they boxed in different eras, the striking similarity can't be ignored."